Genetic Dystonias

 Key Points

-• TOR1A ΔE303: in-frame GAG deletion accounts for nearly all pathogenic TOR1A variants; found in ~16% of Ashkenazi Jewish individuals who develop early-onset dystonia — founder effect
+• TOR1A ΔE303: in-frame GAG deletion accounts for nearly all pathogenic TOR1A variants; ~80% of Ashkenazi Jewish individuals with early-onset primary dystonia carry the TOR1A ΔGAG founder variant; AJ population carrier frequency is approximately 1/2,000–1/6,000

 • Penetrance: only ~30–40% of TOR1A ΔE deletion carriers develop dystonia; onset before age 26 in affected individuals; onset in a limb, may generalize but often remains segmental